wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-dotnet-backend-calling-sharepoint-on-behalf-of-user.md

 ## <a name="configure-permissions"></a>Configure your application for delegated access to SharePoint
 By default, the token you receive from AAD has limited permissions.
 In order to access a third-party resource or SaaS application such as SharePoint Online, you must explicitly allow it.

 1. In the **Active Directory** Section of the [Azure Management Portal], select your tenant.
-Navigate to the web application that you created for the mobile service.
+Navigate to the web site that you created for the mobile service.

     ![][0]